 Floor beds are core to the Montessori method, (for more info, check out this brilliant article) believing a child should have freedom of movement, and should be able to move independently around their (child-proofed) bedroom as they wish.
 And, of course, in large parts of the world this is how most children sleep.

-Our house bed is just an extension of this concept.
+Our house bed or one of our tipi beds is just an extension of this concept.
 It incorporates the floor sleeping principal as well as developmental play aspect - upon waking it can instantly transform into an exciting den for a little one.
 And for that added touch, our housebed comes with a feature chimney, because we've thought of everything.